slevithan/oniguruma-to-es/README.md

 Delay regex construction until first use if the transpiled pattern is at least this length.

-Although regex compilation in JavaScript is fast, it can sometimes be helpful to defer this cost for extremely long patterns.
-This option defers the time JavaScript spends inside the `RegExp` constructor (building the transpiled pattern into a regex object); it's not about transpilation or search performance.
+Although regex construction in JavaScript is fast, it can sometimes be helpful to defer the cost for extremely long patterns.
+Lazy compilation defers the time JavaScript spends inside the `RegExp` constructor (building the transpiled pattern into a regex object) until the first time the regex is used in a search.
+The regex object is outwardly identical before and after deferred compilation.

 Lazy compilation relies on the `EmulatedRegExp` class.